pretix/pretixscan-desktop/pretixscan/README.md

-This is a Kotlin Multiplatform project targeting Desktop.
+This is a Kotlin Multiplatform project targeting Desktop (JVM).

 ## Requirements